-Why you should absolutely be studying music beyond GCSE
+GCSE Results Day: why you should absolutely be studying music after school

-As GCSE and A-Level results have been at the forefront of many students’ thoughts this week, some might be wondering ‘what do I do next?’
-Here are all the answers to the questions you might have about studying music for GCSE, A-Level and beyond.
+As GCSE results are at the forefront of many students’ minds this morning, some might be wondering ‘what do I do next?’
+Here are all the answers to the questions you might have about studying music at school, university and beyond.

 What music can you study at A-Level?

 Don’t be fooled into thinking the music you'll study will be all classical.
 Current curriculums give students the opportunity to study amazing pieces.
 From Stevie Wonder to Dvořák, here are some of our favourites: